tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 This option adds a _Resolve Conversation_ item to the dropdown menu of the first comment in a conversation.

-The `tinycomments_resolve` function should asynchronously return a flag indicating whether the comment or comment thread was resolved using the `done` callback.
+The `tinycomments_resolve` function should asynchronously return a flag indicating whether the comment thread was resolved using the `done` callback.
 Unrecoverable errors are communicated to {{site.productname}} by calling the `fail` callback instead.

 The `tinycomments_resolve` function is passed a (`req`) object as the first parameter, which contains the following key-value pair: